Being a freelancer is fun and exciting, until it comes time to calculate your self employment taxes and pay them.

 So at tax time, you have to input the information from each 1099-MISC.
 Tax software will lead you through the process of entering the information from each form.
 Or, a professional can help you with how to file independent contractor taxes.

-Did you know that you can use Bonsai for accounting?
+Did you know that you can use Bonsai for bookkeeping?
 Or that Bonsai can help you be prepared for self-employment tax by providing tax estimates, filling date reminders, and identifying your tax write-offs?

 Let's see how that works.
 First, head to your main Bonsai dashboard and have a close look on the left side - we'll be working with the accounting and taxes sections.
-First click on "Accounting".
+First click on "Bookkeeping".

-Inside the accounting section, you'll see a breakdown of your income and expenses.
+Inside the bookkeeping section, you'll see a breakdown of your income and expenses.
 Both can either be automatically imported from your bank account, or manually added.
 Work you got paid for via Bonsai will also be registered here.

 Make sure this section is properly filled in and click on "Taxes" next.